-The 2,100MW combined-cycle Rabigh-2 independent power project (IPP) located next to the existing Rabigh-1 power plant, 130km north of Jeddah, Saudi Arabia, is being developed by Saudi Arabia’s state-owned utility Saudi Electric Company (SEC).
+The 2,060MW combined-cycle Rabigh-2 independent power project (IPP) is located next to the 1,024MW Rabigh-1 power plant, 130km north of Jeddah, on the coast of the Red Sea in Saudi Arabia.

-Al-Mourjan for Electricity Production Company has been established to develop, own and operate the power plant, as part of a 50:50 joint venture between SEC, and a consortium comprised of ACWA Power, Samsung C&T and MENA Infrastructure Fund.
+The gas-fired IPP was developed by Al-Mourjan for Electricity Production Company (MEPCO), which was established as a 50:50 joint venture between Saudi Arabia’s state-owned utility, Saudi Electric Company (SEC), and a consortium comprised of ACWA Power, Samsung C&T and MENA Infrastructure Fund.

-Rabigh-2 will comprise three 686.5MW combined-cycle power blocks designed as multi-shaft configurations.
-Each block will feature two SGT6-5000F series gas turbines, three SGen6-1000A-series electrical generators, and a SST6-5000 series HI-L steam turbine.
+Rabigh-2 comprises three 686.5MW combined-cycle power blocks designed as multi-shaft configurations.
+Each block features two SGT6-5000F series gas turbines, three SGen6-1000A-series electrical generators and one SST6-5000 series HI-L steam turbine.

-SGT6-5000F is a four-stage gas turbine featuring a 13-stage axial compressor with advanced 3D design technology, three rows of variable inlet guide vanes, advanced cooling technology, and a syngas combustion system (IGCC).
-It has a base power output of 232MW and will operate at a gross efficiency rate of 38.8%.
+Each SGT6-5000F is a four-stage gas turbine featuring a 13-stage axial compressor with advanced 3D design technology, three rows of variable inlet guide vanes, advanced cooling technology and a syngas combustion system (IGCC).
+It has a base power output of 232MW and operates at a gross efficiency rate of 38.8%.

-Rabigh-2 will be the first IPP in Saudi Arabia to utilise the combined-cycle technology with a thermal efficiency of 58.8%.
-It will use natural gas as the main fuel and super-light Arabian crude oil as back-up fuel.
+Rabigh-2 is the first IPP in Saudi Arabia to utilise the combined-cycle technology with a thermal efficiency of 58.8%.
+It uses natural gas as the main fuel and super-light Arabian crude oil as back-up fuel.

-The gas-fired, combined cycle power project will operate in accordance with the environmental laws, regulations and standards of World Bank, IFC and the Saudi Presidency of Meteorology and Environment.
+The gas-fired, combined-cycle power project operates in accordance with the environmental laws, regulations and standards of World Bank, IFC and the Saudi Presidency of Meteorology and Environment.

-About 74% of the Rabigh-2 project cost is being met through a senior debt facility, provided by a group of international and local banks, including Standard Chartered, KfW-IPEX Bank, Mizuho Bank, Banque Saudi Fransi, Al Rajhi Bank, National Commercial Bank, Samba Financial Group and Al-Inma Bank.
-The remaining 26% will be financed through equity bridge loans.
+About 74% of the Rabigh-2 project cost was met through a senior debt facility, provided by a group of international and local banks, including Standard Chartered, KfW-IPEX Bank, Mizuho Bank, Banque Saudi Fransi, Al Rajhi Bank, National Commercial Bank, Samba Financial Group and Al-Inma Bank.
+The remaining 26% was financed through equity bridge loans.

-The entire electricity produced from Rabigh-2 will be purchased by SEC for a period of 20 years under a power purchase agreement (PPA) signed in November 2013.
-SEC, in return, will provide fuel, seawater intake and associated facilities and infrastructure.
+The entire electricity produced from Rabigh-2 is purchased by SEC under a 20-year power purchase agreement (PPA) signed in November 2013.
+In return, SEC provides fuel, seawater intake and associated facilities and infrastructure.

 Samsung C&T was awarded the $1.2bn engineering, procurement and construction (EPC) contract for the Rabigh-2 power project in December 2012.

-Siemens was awarded the contract to supply six gas turbines, three steam turbines and nine generators for the plant in April.
-The contractual scope also includes support services for erection and commissioning of the plant as well as long-term maintenance service for the turbines.
+Siemens was awarded the contract to supply six gas turbines, three steam turbines and nine generators for the plant in April 2014.
+The contractual scope also included support services for the erection and commissioning of the plant, as well as long-term maintenance services for the turbines.

-BHI, a licensee of Foster Wheeler’s Global Power Group, was awarded the contract to supply six heat recovery steam generators (HRSG) for the project.
-BHI will also supply pulverised coal (PC) boilers, circulating fluidised bed (CFB) boilers and oil and gas boilers for the Rabigh-2 plant.
+Foster Wheeler’s Global Power Group licensee BHI was awarded the contract to supply six heat recovery steam generators (HRSG) for the project.
+BHI also supplied pulverised coal (PC) boilers, circulating fluidised bed (CFB) boilers and oil and gas boilers for the Rabigh-2 plant.